 In this update, GFW publishes a roundup of top forest news from around the world.
 Many of these stories demonstrate the power of spatial analysis in monitoring and analyzing deforestation.
+To learn more about GFW, a near-real-time forest monitoring tool, click here or follow us on twitter at @WRIForests.

 Top Reads of the Week: